 - Build muscle

-You see, the different benefits to kettlebells and dumbbells are not so much about the equipment itself (they’re just pieces of iron), but rather the exercises they enable you to perform.
-The odd shape of kettlebells works very nicely with explosive, athletic movements like the kettlebell clean, which lend themselves well to the majority of contact sports, whereas barbells and dumbbells are built for handling heavy loads.
+The different benefits to kettlebell training and traditional dumbbell training are not so much about the equipment itself (they’re just pieces of iron), but rather the exercises they enable you to perform.
+The odd shape of kettlebells make them useful for explosive, athletic movements like the kettlebell clean, and they’re ecellent for duplicating movement patterns you’ll use in the majority of sports, whereas good old barbells and dumbbells are designed to handle heavy loads.

 Let’s get into the science.